Circle Square is an exciting multi-million pound, mixed-use neighbourhood, created on the site of the former BBC building on Oxford Road.

-IDM will be the north east gateway to the Oxford Road Corridor’s knowledge quarter, driving innovation, collaboration, and commercialisation based on proximity to R&D anchors including the The University of Manchester, Manchester Metropolitan University, Manchester Science Park, and Manchester University NHS Foundation Trust.
+IDM will drive innovation, collaboration, and commercialisation based on proximity to R&D anchors including The University of Manchester, Manchester Metropolitan University, Manchester Science Park, and Manchester University NHS Foundation Trust.
 The University of Manchester, which accounts for 95% of UKRI awards in GM, is a shareholder and active partner, taking the triple helix partnership structure to the next level to scale-up the impact of its R&D capabilities on the city region.

 The focus will be building high productivity clusters in frontier sectors aligned to local and national priorities, as well as creating an innovation ecosystem that promotes multidisciplinary and cross-sector pollination – from fintech to biotech, graphene to digital design, health tech to energy grids, and more.
 Key innovation-focused institutions are in place to catalyse clusters around advanced materials (Graphene Engineering Innovation Centre), AI and digital trust (the Innovation Accelerator-funded Manchester Turing Innovation Hub), biotech (Manchester Institute of Biotechnology), and health innovation (Christabel Pankhurst Institute) and digital arts (SODA at Manchester Metropolitan University).

 A Joint Venture was established between the University of Manchester and Bruntwood Sci-Tech in February 2022 to develop the site and deliver the vision.
 A business plan has been approved and a delivery team has been put in place.
 Masterplan and Site Development Plan agreed, and landowner approval secured, in April 2023.
 A Strategic Regeneration Framework has been in place for the site since 2017.
-An updated Framework is expected to be adopted by Manchester City Council in Autumn 2023.
+An updated Framework was adopted by Manchester City Council in Autumn 2023.
 A 15-year development horizon, with construction beginning in 2024 and first redeveloped building opening by 2027.
-‘Meanwhile’ uses focused on innovation will begin in Summer 2023.

 Circle Square is an exciting multi-million pound, mixed-use neighbourhood, created on the site of the former BBC building on Oxford Road.